ashutosh-mishra4/kombai-blog/content/posts/What is TailwindCSS/index.md

 description: "Discover what is Tailwind and how it can help you create beautiful and responsive designs in no time"
 ---

+**TLDR**: _In this article, we explored Tailwind CSS, a popular CSS framework known for its utility-first approach, customizable design system, and accessibility-first approach.
+We discussed its key features, including responsive design, powerful layout tools, and how to use Tailwind's utility classes.
+We also covered how to customize Tailwind CSS and create custom utility classes.
+If you're a web developer or designer looking to build responsive and user-friendly websites and applications quickly and efficiently, Tailwind CSS is definitely worth checking out._

 Tailwind CSS is a CSS framework that has become increasingly popular among web developers and designers.
 It provides a set of utility classes that make it easier to create custom designs, and offers a comprehensive set of tools and features that help developers and designers create responsive, accessible, and user-friendly websites and applications quickly and efficiently.

 ![Graph showing all time weekly downloads of Tailwind CSS on NPM](./images/tailwind.png)